opencustodynet/.github/profile/README.md

 | Luna Network HSM S700| Network HSM PED-Authentication with 4 MB key space       | ECC P256: 2,000 tps  |
 | Luna Network HSM S750| Network HSM PED-Authentication with 32 MB key space      | ECC P256: 10,000 tps |
 | Luna Network HSM S790| Network HSM PED-Authentication with 64 MB key space      | ECC P256: 22,000 tps |

+## OpenCustody with Intel SGX

+Some custodial service providers use Intel SGX on servers and cloud environments for key material computation.
+However, SGX, designed by Intel as an extension for its processors to create Trusted Execution Environments (TEEs), has known limitations and vulnerabilities (e.g. [sgx.fail](https://sgx.fail)), making it unsuitable for securing assets worth millions or billions of dollars.
+In contrast, OpenCustody employs Hardware Security Modules (HSMs), which are specifically engineered for secure cryptographic operations and large-scale security.

+SGX lacks security certifications such as NIST FIPS 140 and Common Criteria (CC) EAL, which are required by many regulatory regions.
+HSMs, on the other hand, possess these essential certifications.

+When an SGX enclave loads, it computes a hash of the enclave code along with system information and memory page maps, setting specific registers (MRENCALVE and MRSIGNER).
+The sealing keys are derived from these registers, making the entire SGX key set dependent on the CPU registers.
+For key generation, SGX relies on the CPU's random number generator, which may not be sufficient to protect assets worth millions of dollars.
+In contrast, HSMs provide tamper-resistant secure storage for keys on a completely separate secure computing device.
+HSMs are not merely secure computing emulations on a CPU; they are genuine, standalone cryptographic hardware.
+Additionally, HSMs offer a True Random Number Generator (TRNG) for key generation.

+SGX protects server programs by separating trusted and untrusted environments at the CPU level.
+However, numerous attacks have exploited vulnerabilities in the CPU and operating system to access trusted memory from the untrusted environment.
+Since SGX enclave code runs on the same machine as untrusted programs, any OS or CPU vulnerability can lead to unrestricted access to SGX.

+Conversely, HSMs are dedicated devices solely for cryptographic tasks, extensively tested over many years in payment systems, banking, network security, and the defense industry.
+While Intel's focus is on manufacturing CPUs, HSMs are specifically designed for securing enterprise systems.

+Although it is not recommended to use SGX instead of HSM for crypto custody, OpenCustody can still be deployed using HSM simulation on SGX via the Intel [crypto-api-toolkit](https://github.com/intel/crypto-api-toolkit).
+In this configuration, SGX provides a PKCS#11 API, allowing OpenCustody to function as if it were utilizing an HSM.

+## Why not MPC?

+TBD

 ## Supported Curves